breadberry-prime/kanbanboard_BBZW/ReadME.md

 #### Start backend

 Make sure you are in the right directory `backend` then:
-Run `deno run --allow-net app.ts` to run the backend server.
+Run `deno run --allow-net --allow-read --allow-write app.ts` to run the backend server.

 #### Start frontend